 For example I do not understand the experiment of Table II (page 9).
 What are you expecting?
 What do you prove?
 Do you take into account accesses to trusted time when you report a 11% performance overhead to check whether an enclave requests more than 10k smcalls?

 Authors' reply: Thank you.
-Yes, our prototype uses a threshold to block an enclave from abusing more than 10K smcalls, as described in the last paragraph of VIII-A.
+Yes, our prototype uses a threshold to block an enclave from abusing more than 10K smcalls, as described in the last paragraph of VI-A Framework Overhead.

 Furthermore, according to the first paragraph of Section VIII ("Performance Evaluation") you test your system using virtual machines.
 Why?
 How does this affect performance?